 Why is it called a Rogowski Coil?

-Rogowski coils allows the observer to accurately examine the changes in current over a given period.
+Rogowski coils allow the observer to accurately examine the changes in current over a given period.
 To utilize the output, you may need to “integrate” the raw voltage output.

 How do I install a Rogowski Coil?